Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ### Nosto Dynamic Bundle template

-A new Nosto JavaScript API **addBundleToCartWithDiscount** has been introduced.

-In order to use this new API, invoke the API from the dynamic bundle template with the following parameters,
+Nosto JavaScript API **addBundleToCartWithDiscount** can be used to add the selected bundle to the cart with the following parameters:

 1. Products selected in the bundle while adding to cart (_items parameter_)
 2. Discount (type & value) configuration (_discount parameter_)
 3. All the product IDs from the bundle (both selected and unselected) (_bundleProducts parameter_)
+4. A hash value that is provided with the template out of the box (_hash parameter_)

 (a) An example where all the products from a bundle are added to cart.